 Inside homes however, where the relative humidity of outdoor air is drawn inside and drastically altered by heating and cooling without humidification or dehumidification, wide seasonal swings in relative humidity will cause wood moisture content and dimensional changes to occur.
 Since warm air can hold more water vapour than cold air, the relative humidity of air with a certain absolute humidity can be changed by simply changing its temperature.
+Gapping and cupping are common results of improper relative humidity and moisture content for solid wood floors.
 If in winter, for example, outside air is at 20°F and 65% RH is drawn inside and warmed to 70°F without humidification, its relative humidity drops to about 10%.
 In summer, outside air at 70°F and 60% RH that flows into a basement at 60°F will end up at 82% RH.